-In 2020, benefits paid to retirees, beneficiaries and alternate payees plus contribution refunds to terminating members were \$77.0 million, an increase of \$10.6 million over the \$66.3 million paid in 2019.
-The total number of retirees, beneficiaries and alternate payees increased to 1,045 in 2020 compared to 950 in 2019.
+In 2021, benefits paid to retirees, beneficiaries and alternate payees plus contribution refunds to terminating members were \$80.2 million, an increase of \$3.25 million over the \$77.0 million paid in 2020.
+The total number of retirees, beneficiaries and alternate payees increased to 1,164 in 2021 compared to 1,045 in 2020.

-Refunds to terminating employees in 2020 increased by 39.6 percent to \$1.46 million compared to \$1.05 million in 2019.
-General and administrative expenses increased to 1.93 million in 2020 up from \$1.72 million in 2019.
-The increase is primarily to begin a selection process for a new benefit software system.
+Refunds to terminating employees in 2021 increased by 47.9 percent to \$2.16 million compared to \$1.46 million in 2020.
+General and administrative expenses increased to \$2.40 million in 2021 up from \$1.93 million in 2020.
+The expense increase is primarily due to the implementation of a new benefit software system.

-The System's directly billed investment manager fees were \$1.92 million in 2020, and have remained approximately the same since 2017.
+The System's directly billed investment manager fees were \$1.58 million in 2021, and have remained approximately the same since 2017.

 Overall Analysis.
-As of December 31, 2020, the System's Fiduciary Net Position increased by \$80.4 million from the prior year.
-Over the three-year period ending December 31, 2020 the System's Fiduciary Net Position has increased by \$219.7 million.
+As of December 31, 2021, the System's Fiduciary Net Position increased by \$142.5 million from the prior year.
+Over the last three-year period ending December 31, 2021 the System's Fiduciary Net Position has increased by \$222.9 million.

 Request for Information.
-This financial report is designed to provide a general overview of the finances of the City of Austin Police Retirement System for all parties with an interest.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Executive Director, City of Austin Police Retirement System, P.O.
+This financial report is designed to provide a general overview of the finances of the Austin Police Retirement System for all parties with an interest.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Executive Director, Austin Police Retirement System, P.O.
 Box 40609, Austin, Texas 78704.